Our mission is to develop innovative epidemiological methods to study the impact of environmental stressors on human health.

 Extensions of two-stage designs

 The two-stage design has become a standard tool in environmental epidemiology to model multi-location data.
-We have recently proposed multiple design extensions of the classical two-stage design structure, all implemented within a unified analytical framework based on linear mixed-effects models.
+The EHM-Lab has recently proposed multiple design extensions of the classical two-stage design structure, all implemented within a unified analytical framework based on linear mixed-effects models.

 The extended two-stage methodology, described in a recent tutorial article, permits the analysis of associations characterised by combinations of multivariate outcomes, hierarchical geographical structures, repeated measures, and/or longitudinal settings.
-We have applied it in various epidemiological analyses, including for modelling complex associations with temperature, investigating air pollution effects clustered at multiple geographical levels, assessing differential risks by age and geographical areas, quantifying excess mortality during the COVID-19 outbreak, and estimating the role of air conditioning in attenuating heat-related mortality.
+We have applied it in various epidemiological analyses, including for quantifying mortality impacts of heat and cold, investigating air pollution effects clustered at multiple geographical levels, assessing differential risks by age and geographical areas, quantifying excess mortality during the COVID-19 outbreak, and estimating the role of air conditioning in attenuating heat-related mortality.

 Interrupted time series design